pattern-state/aetherwave-co/content/guides/ace-tools-setup.md

    - Visit [BioInsights](https://edjp.colacube.net/observatory) and download the plugin.
    - If Observatory Core is already installed, double-click the downloaded file, and it will integrate with the Observatory app.
    - This plugin predicts biological signals on planets from FSS scan data, helping you decide if a planet is worth exploring.
-   - **Note**: CMDR SLEEPY hasn’t tested other plugins on this site.
+   - **Note**: CMDR Pattern State hasn’t tested other plugins on this site.
 Your mileage may vary.

 ---